Harkishen-Singh/Jarvis-personal-assistant/INSTALL.md

 2. `npm install chromedriver`
 3. `go get -v -u -d ./...`
 4. Install Python 2.*.* .
 To verify if its installed, `python --version`.
-5. Execute the command `pip install -r requirements/txt` in the subprocesses folder.
+5. Execute the command `pip install -r requirements.txt` in the subprocesses folder.
 Use `sudo` if required!
 6. Execute the command `http-server` in the view folder. *Do not close this terminal*.
 7. Execute the command `go run maintut.go` in the service folder. *Do not close this terminal*.
 8. [optional but recommended] For listening to the jarvis voice download and install **mplayer** in linux or windows, and set the **path** so that it responds when typed `mplayer` in the terminal or command prompt.